-Message_interval is the message interval in seconds, 2 to 10 or 20 to 600 in steps of 10.
-'0' gives polled messages, the default is 10.
+The message interval is the interval in seconds, 2 to 10 or 20 to 600 in steps of 10, between automatic message transmission ('0' gives polled messages).
+The default is 10 meaning a message will be sent automatically every 10 seconds.
+It must be a multiple of measurement period.